-If you have a gait analysis, you will be asked questions about your running, any injury history and perhaps even your weight, although most tactful sales staff will assess this visually.
+If you have a gait analysis, take your existing shoes with you, since they tell a story.
+You will be asked questions about your running, any injury history and perhaps even your weight, although most tactful sales staff will assess this visually.
 Tell them if you are intending to up your mileage in the next few months….. a shoe sold for doing 5k three times per week, may not be up to a half marathon or marathon.
+Also tell them your budget.
 All this information, along with the results of the gait analysis, will narrow down the pool of shoes that are suitable for you and this is further reduced by the stock and sizes held by the outlet.

 What you are offered to try on and preferably run on the treadmill with, should be from the shortlist created by the salesperson.
 It may not include your favourite colour, any brand you have ever heard of, nor those shoes your mate wears.
 It should be shoes that are appropriate for you, your running gait, the surface you run on, the distances you run and your weight ………..we are all different.
 Do try to run in each pair of shoes you are offered, rather than just walk.